- Where you can study

 Uncover your own historical stories

-Our expertise expands across a variety of fields including medieval, military, British and European history.
-So, no matter what you’re interested in, you’ll get the tools to tell the stories you want told.
+Our expertise expands across a variety of fields including medieval, military, New Zealand, European, and global history.
+No matter what you’re interested in, you’ll get the tools to tell the stories you want told.

 Further study